-Ph 231 ab.
+Ph 231 ah.
 High Energy Physics.
 9 units (3-0-6); first and second terms.
 A course covering the properties of the elementary particles and their interactions, especially at high energies.
 Topics discussed include the classification of the particles and their properties, strangeness theory, pion nucleon and nucleon-nucleon interactions, photoproduction of pions, high energy electron scattering, high energy electromagnetic interactions, production of strange particles, hyperfragments, and the principles of high energy accelerators.
 Given in alternate years.
-Not offered in 1961-62.
+Offered in 1960-61.
 Instructor: Walker.

 Ph 234 abc.
 Topics in Theoretical Physics.
 9 units (3-0-6); first, second, and third terms.
 Prerequisite: Ph 205 or equivalent.
 The content of this course will vary from year to year.
 Topics presented will include: General methods in quantum mechanics such as operator calculus, group theory and its application; theory of meson and electromagnetic fields; atomic and molecular structure; theory of solids; theoretical nuclear physics.
-The topic for 1961-62 will be theoretical nuclear physics.
-In structor: Weidenmuller.
+Instructor: Zachariasen.

 Ph 235 abc.
 Relativity and Cosmology.
 9 units (3-0-6); first, second and third terms.
 A systematic exposition of Einstein's special and general theories of relativity; the conflict between Newtonian relativity and the Maxwellian theory of the electromagnetic fields; its resolution in the special theory of relativity.
 The geometrization of the gravitational field accomplished by the general theory of relativity.
 The search for a unified theory of the electromagnetic and gravitational fields.
 Applications of the relativity theories to cosmology and cosmogony.
 Topics in the more advanced mathematical disciplines (tensor analysis, Riemannian geometry) will be developed as required as appropriate tools for the formulation of physical law.
-The first term, Ph 235 a may be taken separately by students who are interested only in the principles and applications of the special theory of relativity.
+The first term, Ph 235a may be taken separately by students who are interested only in the principles and applications of the special theory of relativity.
 Given in alternate years.
-Not offered in 1961-62.
+Offered in 1960-61.
+Instructor: Robertson.

 Ph 238 abc.
 Seminar on Theoretical Physics.
 4 units; first, second, and third terms.
 Recent developments in theoretical physics for specialists in mathematical physics.
-In charge: Gell-Mann, Christy, Feynman, Mathews, Zachariasen.
+In charge: Gell-Mann, Mathews, Zachariasen.

 Ph 241.
 Research Conference in Physics.
 4 units; first, second, and third terms.
 Meets once a week for a report and discussion of the work appearing in the literature and that in progress in the laboratory.
 Advanced students in physics and members of the physics staff take part.
-In charge: Bacher, Christy.
+In charge: Bacher.

 Ph 300.
 Research in Physics.
 Units in accordance with work accomplished.
+Approval of the Department must be obtained before registering.
 Ph 300 is elected in place of Ph 172 when the student has progressed to the point where his research leads directly toward the thesis of the degree of Doctor of Philosophy.
-Approval of the student's research supervisor and of his Departmental Advisor or Registration Representative must be obtained before registering.